PART 2: Richard Sample Interview

 Moonshadow sculpture: Richard Lauren Sample..

-Peter Gowland called Richard (in 1974) looking for Paige because she hadn’t been seen for a while.
+Gowland called Richard, in 1974, looking for Paige because he hadn’t heard from or seen her for a while.
 He called Richard back some time later to tell him that Paige had committed suicide.
-Peter did not tell Richard the method that Paige used to kill herself.
+Peter did not tell Richard the method that Paige used to kill herself, Sample said to me.

-Richard opened Eros Gallery in Westwood in the late 60s.
-He can’t remember the location beyond that.
+Richard says he opened Eros Gallery in Westwood in the late 60s.

-The next several photos are all from Playboy magazine November 1968, taken by Peter Gowland.
-I went through them with Richard.
+The next several photos are from Playboy magazine November 1968, taken by Peter Gowland.

-Richard said this photo below shows him helping Paige carry one of her paintings into his Eros Gallery.
+Richard said this photo above shows him helping Paige carry one of her paintings into his Eros Gallery.

 Richard says the seated woman on the left is “Mrs. Burke, my partner in Eros Gallery.”
 Mrs. Burke was a local patroness of the Arts.
 He said that Peter Gowland is the man in between Mrs. Burke and Paige.

-If it is Gowland, I don’t know who took the shot; Richard said Peter’s wife and co-owner of their photography business, Alice Gowland, was not there that day and he never met her.
+He may be mistaken, if it is Gowland, I don’t know who took the shot.
+Richard said Peter’s wife, who is the co-owner of their photography business, Alice Gowland was not there that day.

 According to Richard, this photo of Paige running with her dog Joshua was taken at the Malibu Colony.

 Richard said he has no idea who any of these people are at the cookout or in the room with Paige painting.
 He doesn’t recognize the location.
+These may or may not be real friends of Paige’s.

-Richard said that when he was living with Paige he “never questioned where she was going, what she was doing” or with whom she was doing it.
-“And she never questioned me.
-That is just the way the relationship was.”
+Richard said that when he was living with Paige he “never questioned where she was going, what she was doing” or with “whom she was doing it.”

 Malibu fire